Coach x Jennifer Lopez: See the Star in Holiday Campaign With Her Kids

-Coach x Jennifer Lopez: See the Star in Holiday Campaign With Her Kids and Mom -- Shop the New Collection!
+Coach x Jennifer Lopez: See the Star in Holiday Campaign With Her Mom and Kids -- Shop the New Collection!

 Jennifer Lopez is unstoppable!
 She's starring in another stunning campaign for Coach.
 This time it's alongside her children, Emme and Max Muñiz, and her mother, Guadalupe Lopez, for the new holiday collection.